It’s a simple fact of life for RVers: owning a rig means repair 🔧 costs 💰 on the road or not.

 As technology continues to advance, and motorhomes become increasingly complex, repair work will also become more complicated.
 You’ll see that reflected in the price tag.
-In fact, current statistics show that labor alone will cost at least $100 per hour, on top of the estimated $200 for parts.
+Current statistics show that labor alone will cost at least $100 per hour, on top of the estimated $200 for parts.
 That works out to an average of $300 per hour every time you have to bring your rig to the shop.
-This adds up quick, even for simple but common fixes to items like your slide-outs, air conditioning units, and more (though there are steps you can take on your own as reported by RVLifestyle contributors here and here.)
+This adds up quickly, even for common fixes to items like your slide-outs, air conditioning units, and more (though there are steps you can take on your own as reported by RVLifestyle contributors here and here.)

 This doesn’t touch on some of the more catastrophic failures, like a $30,000 engine repair, or at least $7,000 for a transmission replacement.